 Publish On Authoritative Sites

-Find authoritative sites to publish under your name in order to build up your own reputation and your brand.
-This is also a good opportunity to introduce a new audience to your own website.
+Find authoritative sites to publish under your name to build your reputation and brand.
+This is also a good opportunity to introduce a new audience to your website.